bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities/04-Box-Model/README.md

 ## 💡 Hints

-How can we use the `margin` property to define space between elements?
+How can we use the `margin` property to define the space between elements?

 ## 🏆 Bonus